as228gn/Stuff_Lending_System/testreport.md

 ### 2.3 Delete Item

+1. Create a contrac.
-1. Select a member with one or several items.
+2. Select a the member with one or several items who have a booked item.
-2. Delete one of the member's items that is booked (i.e., a future contract).
+3. Delete one of the member's items that is booked (i.e., a future contract).
-3. Check that the item was deleted from the member's owned items.
+4. Check that the item was deleted from the member's owned items.
-4. Check that the contract was canceled.
+5. Check that the contract was canceled.
+6. Quit the application.

 ### 3.1 Create Contract